erinmoulton/DS-4002-Project-2/README.md

-# The influence of song length on position in the Billboard Top 100
+# The Influence of Song Length on Position in the Billboard Top 100
 Billboard Top 100 songs of the week timeseries analysis

 Group Members: Erin Moulton, Hank Dickerson, Varun Pavuloori